karataydev/portfolioman/README.md

 ## TODO

 -- frontend
- - use new backend api
- - make it only client side
- - sign in page or home page with sign in buttons
+ - explore page
+ - show other people portoflios
+ - follow portoflios
+ - see asset detail
  - portfolio create page/dialog
  - portfolio update page/dialog use same as create or update on the portfolio page